zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ## Configuring the Zowe runtime directory

-You configure the Zowe runtime directory by running the script `/scripts/zowe-configure.sh`.
+You configure the Zowe runtime directory by running the script `/scripts/configure/zowe-configure.sh`.

-Before you run the script `/scripts/zowe-configure.sh`, check the values of [environment variables](#environment-variables) and [configuration variables](#configuration-variables) in the `/scripts/zowe-install.yaml` file, as these are used to configure Zowe during execution of `zowe-configure.sh`.
+Before you run the script `zowe-configure.sh`, check the values of [environment variables](#environment-variables) and [configuration variables](#configuration-variables) in the `/scripts/configure/zowe-install.yaml` file, as these are used to configure Zowe during execution of the script `zowe-configure.sh`.

 For the convenience build, the location of the Zowe runtime directory will be the value of the `install:rootDir` parameter from the `zowe-install.yaml`.